-Pressing this button stops ongoing reading processes of the camera, e.g. when fiducials are being read in.
+Pressing this button stops ongoing reading processes of the camera.
+When fiducials are being read in, e.g., the process is stopped by pressing this button.

 Measuring function at camera system

 When the camera system is being used, a measuring function in the "live" image of the camera can be used as well.